aws-observability/cdk-aws-observability-accelerator/docs/patterns/single-new-eks-observability-accelerators/single-new-eks-mixed-observability.md

 This example makes use of CloudWatch as a metric and log aggregation layer while X-Ray is used as a trace-aggregation layer.
 In order to collect the metrics and traces we use the Open Source ADOT collector.
 Fluent Bit is used to export the logs to CloudWatch Logs.

+In this architecture AWS X-Ray provides a complete view of requests as they travel through your application and filters visual data across payloads, functions, traces, services, and APIs.
+X-Ray also allows you to perform analytics to gain powerful insights about your distributed trace data.

 Utilizing CloudWatch and X-Ray as an aggregation layer allows for a fully-managed scalable telemetry backend.
 In this example we get those benefits while still having the flexibility and rapid development of the Open Source collection tools.

 ## Objective